FIWARE/tutorials.Step-by-Step/docs/accessing-context.md

 # Architecture

 This application will make use of only one FIWARE component - the [Orion Context Broker](https://fiware-orion.readthedocs.io/en/latest/).
-Usage of the Orion Context Broker is sufficient for an application to qualify as *“Powered by FIWARE”*.
+Usage of the Orion Context Broker (with proper context data flowing through it) is sufficient for an application to qualify as *“Powered by FIWARE”*.

 Currently, the Orion Context Broker relies on open source [MongoDB](https://www.mongodb.com/) technology to keep persistence of the context data it holds.
 To request context data from external sources, a simple Context Provider NGSI